 Yoga therapy provides:

--A clear indication of which movements to avoid in yoga, physiotherapy, pilates and daily life.
-Significantly, this is making the lower back pain or sciatic pain more predictable.
+A clear indication of which movements to avoid.
+Significantly, this is making the lower back pain or sciatic pain more predictable and manageable.

--A way to relax when your back and legs feel sore, using the breath and relaxation practices.
+A way to relax when your back and legs feel sore, using the breathing and relaxation practices.

 Back pain can be complicated.
-It’s possible that you have a combination of spondylolisthesis and, for example, sacroiliac joint misalignment.
+It’s possible that you have a combination of spondylolisthesis and, for example, sacroiliac joint misalignment or arthritis of the spine.
 Before embarking on your yoga therapy practices, it’s best to consult a specialised yoga therapist.
-Contact me here if you would like to receive your own unique back care yoga therapy programme, either in person or online: https://beneyoga.co.uk/book-a-free-consultation-call/.
+Contact me here to discuss a personalised back care programme, which I teach either in person or online: https://beneyoga.co.uk/book-a-free-consultation-call/.

 Namaste